Mexican Customs and Traditions

 Another important Mexican holiday, Mexico’s Independence Day, celebrated on Sept.
 16. The most memorable part of the celebration actually happens on the night of Sept.
 15, when families all across Mexico gather in their town squares to hear the famous grito, or "shout," of independence.
 On Sept.
 16, 1810, a revolutionary priest named Miguel Hidalgo addressed a crowd gathered in the small town of Dolores, Guanajuato, pronouncing the beginning of the war of independence from Spain.
 Every year, on the night of the 15th, the president of Mexico, as well as mayors and governors across the country, reenact Hidalgo’s speech, with the crowd cheering "¡Viva México!" ("Long live Mexico!") three times in response.

-For lots more information on global travel and culture, fly to the related links on the next page.
+For lots more information on global travel and culture, fly to the related links below.